The Miami Showband: Massacre

 At approximately 2:30 a.m. on 31 July 1975, the band were stopped at a bogus military checkpoint by gunmen dressed in British Army uniform in the townland of Buskhill, outside of Newry.
-All were ordered to exit the vehicle and line up by the roadside, facing away from the vehicle with their hands on their heads as individuals they initially believed were members of the Ulster Defence Regiment searched their van for explosives or weaponry.Taylor, pp.147–48 In efforts to allay any fears or suspicions, one of these individuals jokingly asked the band members, "Which one of you is Dickie Rock?"
+All were ordered to exit the vehicle and line up by the roadside, facing away from the vehicle with their hands on their heads as individuals they initially believed were members of the Ulster Defence Regiment searched their van for explosives or weaponry.
+In efforts to allay any fears or suspicions, one of these individuals jokingly asked the band members, "Which one of you is Dickie Rock?"
 Upon hearing this, one of the Protestant band members, Brian McCoy, nudged bassist Stephen Travers' elbow with his own, reassuring him all was well and of his belief the individuals were members of the British Army.